githubdudu/AI-fortune-teller/README.md

       - Pushes Docker images to container registry
    - Deploys to Kubernetes cluster using manifests in the kubernetes directory
    - Updates application with zero downtime

-### Workflow Status

-You can check the status of recent workflow runs on the [GitHub Actions tab](https://github.com/yourusername/group-project-42/actions) of our repository.